hoglet67/6502Life/TECHNICAL.md

 Once the new generation is complete, it becomes the current generation and the process continues.

-Wrapping is at the end of the buffer happens transparently (by the macro which increments a pointer).
+Wrapping at the end of the buffer happens transparently (by the macro which increments a pointer).

-Patterns of approx 20,000 cells are possible with this layout.
+Patterns of approximately 20,000 cells are possible with this layout.

 There is not currently any detection of overflow.